 If you like fruits and can eat a lot of them, this is the park for you.
 Here, depending on the season, you can take part in fruit picking.
-From January to May are strawberry picking months, June to September brings melons, grapes are available July and August, and finally orange picking takes place from September until the end of the year.
+From January to May are strawberry picking months, June to September brings melons, grapes are available in July and August, and finally, orange picking takes place from September until the end of the year.
 The one thing that may set Japanese fruit picking different from other places is that here they are mostly all-you-can-eat.
 You won't be scorned for putting a fruit in your mouth that you've just picked.
-To get to this park, just flag down a taxi at Gamagori station and take a 10 minute ride.
+To get to this park, just flag down a taxi at Gamagori station and take a 10-minute ride.

-This aquarium has taken pride in their unique sea lion show.
+This aquarium has taken pride in its unique sea lion show.
 People of all ages have flocked to this aquarium to see the tricks of the sea lion.
 In addition to that, the aquarium houses at least 450 different types of sea animals, and their exhibitions are continuously changing.
 It only takes 15 minutes to get there on foot from Gamagori station (you can also get there by bus).
 The admission fee is just 500 yen for adults and 200 yen for children (those under 6 years old are free!).

 Takeshima Island and Yaotomi Shrine

 Not far from the aquarium is Takeshima island which is considered to be the symbol of Gamagori.
 You'll see many people walking hand-in-hand across the bridge that connects the shore to Yaotomi Shrine on the island.
 It is said that the bridge brings luck to couples.
-If you're coming from Gamagori station you may walk, or ride the bus for 5 minutes and get off at the stop called "Takeshima Yuen".
+If you're coming from Gamagori station you may walk, or ride the bus for five minutes and get off at the stop called "Takeshima Yuen".